Kuvedant/PredictiveECommerceML/README.md

 - **models/**: Directory for saving trained models.
 - **notebooks/**: Jupyter notebooks for exploratory data analysis and model experimentation.
 - **scripts/**: Python scripts for data processing, training, and prediction.
-- **dashboard.py**: Streamlit application for visualizing predictions and model performance.
 - **train.py**: Script for training the machine learning model.
 - **predict.py**: Script for making predictions using the trained model.
 - **requirements.txt**: List of dependencies required for the project.